In-Person Coaching

 I will create your training package based on your assessment.
 The better the assessment, the more accurate I can be, so please tell me about all problem behaviours, even if they don’t feel relevant, or you only want to work on one aspect.
 If I don’t know about them I might underestimate the amount of time needed to solve the problem.

-However, some problems are more challenging than others (especially in cases of trauma), so occasionally we might need to add more training time.
+However, some problems are more challenging than others (especially in cases of trauma), so occasionally we might need to add more time.
 But that’s pretty rare, and you’ll not need to book a whole package, if that is the case, just an hour will usually do.

 If you feel you would prefer extra support, you are very welcome to book more time at the end of your training, of course.